• Skip to primary navigation

 by Richard B. Joelson, DSW.
 Category: Help Me!, Newsletter Articles.

-I have been accused of being 'too' optimistic, at times, when I am heard to tell clients that I am hopeful, in their behalf, especially when, for various reasons, they express a negative or pessimistic outlook about various aspects of their lives where hopefulness would better sustain them.
+I have been accused of being too optimistic when I tell patients that I am hopeful on their behalf, especially when, for various reasons, they express a negative or pessimistic outlook about some aspects of their lives where hopefulness would better sustain them.

 An updated version of Yet is included in my new book, Help Me!.
 More information, including the table of contents, reviews and purchasing information is available on the Help Me! page.